skroonenburg/Skeletor/README.md

 Vision
 =======
-To help the majority of developers build good shipable software.
-We are not interested in technologies that cool for cool sake or serve a small number of users, like RavenDb.
-Not to say they are not good technologies, we want to build tech that everyone can use, and that no one will ever get fired for using :) This is our core vision and commitment.

-This doesnt mean its not cool technology, its just more risk adverse.
-We want you to feel comfortable using well known and accepted current best practice no something new and shinny.
+To help developers rapidly build ASP.NET MVC applications which are considered robust, and best practice.
+To strike a balance between leveraging the cutting edge, and the stable ‘production ready’ level of quality  commercial software demand.

+This is our core vision and commitment.

 Features
 =========